The Andrew Goodman Foundation Hires A New Executive Director To Lead The Expansion Of Its Vote Everywhere Campus Program Ahead Of The 2020 Elections

 As Executive Director, Harris will be responsible for activating the organization’s goals and vision through the strategic and sustainable growth of the organization, including its budget and staffing.
 Her previous experience in corporate law, social entrepreneurship, nonprofit growth, and even her own student advocacy will help build on the organization’s national reputation for protecting student voter rights through both programming and legal action.

-“When I was a freshman at Spelman University, I experienced voter suppression first-hand when I was turned away from the polls during the 2000 Presidential Election,” said Alexandria Harris, Executive Director of The Andrew Goodman Foundation.
+“When I was a freshman at Spelman College, I experienced voter suppression first-hand when I was turned away from the polls during the 2000 Presidential Election,” said Alexandria Harris, Executive Director of The Andrew Goodman Foundation.
 “It was my first time voting, and I will never forget how crushed I felt that my vote would not be counted.
 I turned my anger and disappointment into organizing my campus and community.
 I successfully lobbied the Georgia State Legislature to enact a law that allowed a voter to cast a provisional ballot if they were entitled to vote.
 All around this country, there are millions of young people who want to participate in the democratic process.
 They are ready, willing, and able to fight to ensure that their voices are heard.
 I’m ready to roll up my sleeves and get to work to ensure that no student feels as defeated as I did when I cast my first ballot 20 years ago.”

 Prior to joining AGF, Harris founded several organizations and practiced law at Waller Lansden Dortch & Davis, LLP.
 She earned her BA in Philosophy from Spelman College and her JD from Harvard Law School.